-- capture or c to capture frame images when the fps goes below the specified --lwi-fps-threshold <fps_value>.
-This value is the default. - tag or t to tag frame numbers when the fps goes below the specified --lwi-fps-threshold <fps_value>. - replay or r to run the file of tagged frame numbers.
+- none to not capture images or tag frames.
+This value is the default. - capture or c to capture frame images when the fps goes below the specified --lwi-fps-threshold <fps_value>.
+You must specify an output directory for the captured images with --lwi-out-dir. - tag or t to tag frame numbers when the fps goes below the specified --lwi-fps-threshold <fps_value>.
+You must specify an output directory for the tagged frames with --lwi-outdir. - replay or r to run the file of tagged frame numbers.